Change (party): Foundation

-Zmiana was founded on 21 February 2015 by factions of communist youth organisations, former Samoobrona members, Falanga, as well as minor trade union, socialist, and anti-imperialist movements.
+Zmiana was founded on 21 February 2015 by factions of communist youth organisations, former Samoobrona members and Falanga, as well as minor trade union, socialist, and anti-imperialist movements.
 Zmiana's founding congress also included a speech by the Minister of Foreign Affairs of the Donetsk People’s Republic, who attended through a video message as he was denied entry into Poland.
 Tomasz Jankowski was elected as the party's spokesman.
 While the leader of Falanga Bartosz Bekier was elected the vice-president of the party, Bekier and the rest of Falanga would later leave Zmiana in 2016, giving the party a more defined left-wing character.

 Apart from Bieker, Zmiana was also joined by other politicians and political groups.
 The vice-chairmen of the party became journalist Konrad Rękas, Jarosław Augustyniak from the Polish Labour Party, and Nabil Al-Malazi, the president of the Arab Syrian Diaspora Association in Poland.
-The party's national council includes head of the KURSK Associatin Jerzy Tuc, editor of geopolityka.org portal Kornel Sawiński, Marian Curyło from the Self-Defence Social Movement, as well as Tomasz Rollnik of the Polish Socialist Party.
+The party's national council includes head of the KURSK Association Jerzy Tuc, editor of geopolityka.org portal Kornel Sawiński, Marian Curyło from the Self-Defence Social Movement, as well as Tomasz Rollnik of the Polish Socialist Party.
 The party submitted application for entry in the register of political parties at the beginning of 2015.
 However, the party was denied registration.

 Early activities

 The party was invigilated by the Internal Security Agency since its foundation, as Polish state officials suspected and accused the party of being financed and controlled by Russian intelligence agencies.
 In April, the state-owned TV station Telewizja Polska called the party "Putin's fifth column" and refused to interview Jankowski.
 Other Polish media called for a boycott of the party and refusing any interviews with it, arguing that giving Zmiana a voice would destabilize Polish social order.

 The decision of Telewizja Polska and other media was condemned by activists of the Democratic Left Alliance, who stated: "You allow the far right to express their views in the form of RN, MW, KNP and KORWiN, and when the anti-capitalist party was formed, you denied it the right to freedom of speech.
 And unlike the far right, it does not promote racial or national hatred."
 Telewizja Polska responded to the accusations, stating that while it did interview far-right and antisemitic personas like Leszek Bubel, these were "products of our [Polish] own backyard", and alleged that Zmiana is Russian-funded and therefore "something else".

+It was reported that Russian political movements established connections with Zmiana as early as in 2015, and utilized them to organize demonstration in support of the 2014 Russian annexation of Crimea.